Prerequisites

 operatorhub quay

-• Select the Red Hat Quay tile and click on the Install button.
+• Select the Red Hat Quay tile and click the Install button.

 quayoperator install